Maxfield-Chen/Maxfield-Chen.github.io/_posts/2016-05-18-RPISEC_NUKE.md

 ![Key 1]({{ site.baseurl }}/images/key1.png)

-I took an initial look in IDA and in relatively short time found the relevant strncmp function.
-I loaded up the nuke program in gdb and set a breakpoint at that address.
-Multiple runs showed that the key is static, "D3E60C90579EEE92EFD46898A911B0AF".
+This challenge was pretty simple, it just took a quick look in ida.
+This challenge is entirely based around a single strncmp. strncmp stops at null and fgets has no qualms with you entering nulls so I simply filled the buffer with nulls and passed the chall.
 Entering this allows us to bypass the first key with relatively little fuss.

 ![Crucial Key1]({{ site.baseurl }}/images/key1strncmp.png)